AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 • Full prompt, reference image (if any), motion settings, clip length.

-• Whether the morph happens consistently (structural issue) or occasionally (close to seed luck).
+• Whether the morph happens every time (structural issue) or occasionally (seed luck).

 Shortest path to fix

-This is the single biggest fix.
-Generate a high-quality reference image of the subject first using Midjourney / SDXL / Imagen at 1024x1024+ resolution, then feed that PNG into the video tool’s reference / image input slot:
+If your tool has no native reference feature, fall back to plain image-to-video: generate a high-quality still of the subject first with Midjourney / SDXL / Imagen at 1024x1024+, then feed that PNG into the video tool’s first-frame or image input slot.

 2. Export the last frame.

-3. Use it as the reference for the next 3s.
+3. Use it as the reference (or first frame) for the next segment.

 Step 3: Separate multi-subject scenes into individual clips